Who is the Scrum Master?

 - he/she is a Servant Leader, authoritative but not authoritarian, and is responsible for creating the most suitable working environment.

-In short, being a Scrum Master requires different skills and a particular dedication.
+Being a Scrum Master requires different skills and a particular dedication.

-He/she has no authority over the team members, but rather has to motivate, encourage and supervise the work of his/her team, as well as preserving it from external pressures.
+He/she has no authority over the team members, but rather has to motivate, encourage and supervise the work of his/her Dev team, as well as preserving it from external pressures.

-To do this, one might need to perform corrective actions on the organisational factors: not on the single member, but rather in the procedure.
+To do this, one might need to perform corrective actions on the organizational factors: not on the single member, but rather in the procedure.
 The SM’s authority stops here and this strongly differentiates this professional figure from a Project Manager.

 He/she is a leader at the service of the team: he talks to people, gives them advice on difficult choices, removes any obstacles found during the Sprint and aims at increasing productivity.

 Always at a sustainable pace, without external pressures.
-The SM, in fact, also helps those outside the Scrum Team understand which interactions are useful and which are not, in order to maximise the value created by the team.
+The SM, in fact, also helps those outside the Scrum Team understand which interactions are useful and which are not, in order to maximize the value created by the team.

 To conclude, let's steal Jeff Sutherland's words from his book Scrum: The Art of Doing Twice the Work in Half the Time: